The rigidity of sharp spectral gap in nonnegatively curved spaces: Rigidity under non-negative Bakry- Emery Ricci tensor (alternative proof)

 be the set of critical points of $u$.
 Then it is straightforward to see that \eqref{eq:grad-ineq} implies

 \begin{remark} By e.g.~\cite{Hardt-Nad}, we know $\mathsf{C}_{ u}$, being the critical set of a nontrivial solution of an elliptic partial differential equation in a compact manifold, has Hausdorff codimension $\ge 2$, unless the manifold is $1$-dimensional where the codimension of the critical set can be $1$.
-In any case, the critical set is of measure zero. \end{remark} \begin{definition} A horizontal geodesic is a minimal geodesic which joins a point from $ \Sing_{_{-}}:=u^{-1}\left( \shortminus1 \right)$ to a point in $ \Sing_{_{+}}:=u^{-1}\left(1 \right)$. \end{definition} \begin{lemma} Let $\upgamma$ be a horizontal geodesic.
+In any case, the critical set is of measure zero. \end{remark} Recall the definition of a horizontal geodesic (Definition~\ref{defn:horiz-geo}). \begin{lemma} Let $\upgamma$ be a horizontal geodesic.
 Then, $\length \left( \upgamma \right) = \uppi$ and the identity

 holds along $\upgamma$.
 Furthermore,

 \end{lemma} \begin{proof}[ \textbf{Proof}] Along such horizontal geodesic $\upgamma:\left[ 0,l \right] \to \M^{^n}$, one has

 Hence,